matheusmisumoto/restaurant-finder-react/README.md

 Tastin' is a single page application that uses the power of React, Google Maps and Google Places to find restaurants nearby.

-It was developed during the React bootcamp from Digital Innovation One.
+Its initial version was developed during the React bootcamp from Digital Innovation One.
+Then updated to use Next.js and new packages to use Google Maps API.

 See it in action: https://projects.matheusmisumoto.dev/restaurant-finder